-The government are providing a Small Business Grant Scheme consisting of funding to local authorities.
+The government is providing a Small Business Grant Fund consisting of funding to local authorities.
 This is so they can support small businesses that pay little or no business rates as a result of small business rate relief (SBBR), rural rate relief (RRR), and tapered relief.

-It will be a one-off grant of £10,000 to help such firms in meeting their on-going financial commitments.
+It is a one-off grant of £10,000 to help such firms in meeting their on-going financial commitments.
 To qualify your business must:

 Many businesses have been identified as not having sufficient insurance provisions to cover the impact of the crisis.
 For this reason cash grants of up to £25,000 in the retail, leisure, and hospitality sector will be made available with a rateable value between £15,000 and £51,000.